 One year passed with LegCo failing to enact any relevant legislation.
 The HKCFA’s judgment in W v.
 Registrar of Marriages, (2013) foresaw this possibility and specified that if LegCo were to do nothing, at the very least W would have the right to marry as a woman at the end of the one-year remedial grace period.
 In addition, any transgender person similarly situated to W—meaning anyone who undergoes so-called “full” male-to-female sex reassignment surgery—would be legally recognized as a woman for marriage purposes.
 The HKCFA seemed to acknowledge, however, that this default left constitutional questions unresolved.
 It stated,

-Other jurisdictions have held that requiring a transgender person to undergo surgery to be recognized in their gender identity violates human rights (Lau, in press-a).
+Other jurisdictions have held that requiring a transgender person to undergo surgery to be recognized in their gender identity violates human rights (Lau, 2020).

 Even in cases in which courts demand reform more aggressively, there is the risk that other branches of government will resist compliance with the courts’ orders.
 Two landmark opinions from South Asia illustrate this point.
 The Indian Supreme Court’s NALSA (2014) decision ordered sweeping reforms related to gender identity, but years have passed and little reform has been implemented (Jyoti, 2017).
 Similarly, in 2007, the Supreme Court of Nepal ordered the government of Nepal to take various steps to address discrimination against LGBTI persons and allow individuals to be recognized as a third sex.
 Implementation has, however, been slow.
 It was not until 2011 that Nepal’s census included a category for the third sex (Knight, 2015).